re-data/re-data/README.md

 We love all contributions :heart_eyes: bigger and smaller.

-Checkout out current list of issues [here](https://github.com/re-data/re-data/issues) and see if you like anything from there.
-Also feel welcome to join our [Slack](http://re-data.io/slack) and suggest ideas or setup a live session [here](https://calendly.com/mateuszklimek/30min).
+Check out the current list of issues [here](https://github.com/re-data/re-data/issues) and see if you like anything from there.
+Also, feel welcome to join our [Slack](http://re-data.io/slack) and suggest ideas or set up a live session [here](https://calendly.com/mateuszklimek/30min).

 And if you got this far and like what we are building, support us!
 Star https://github.com/re-data/re-data on Github :star_struck: